 The Otago Aero Club is run by its own members who are all very keen aviation enthusiasts.
 The clubroom facilities provide a great environment for all members to relax and reflect on past experiences and common interests.
 Many of our members have been flying here for years and can provide a lot of invaluable experience and tips for any pilot.

-There are approximately 50 private aircraft housed and operated from Taieri Airfield, and the friendly club spirit is evident in all our members.
+There are approximately 90 private and commercial aircraft housed and operated from Taieri Airfield, and the friendly club spirit is evident in all our members.
 We have a monthly ‘fly-away’ to a destination around Otago, Southland, or Canterbury which are well attended and popular with our members and their friends and family.